quixio/quix-docs/docs/platform/tutorials/slack-alerting/slack-alerting.md

 		6. You can now find your API Keys in the profile page.

 !!! tip
-	Check out the projects README.md later on in the tutorial if you need help creating a Slack WebHook
+	Check out the application's README.md later on in the tutorial if you need help creating a Slack WebHook

 ## Overview